vhsenna/flask-marvel-api/README.md

 # Flask Marvel API

-Website made with Python and Flask consuming Marvel API data.
+Web application developed using Python and Flask to connect with [Marvel API Developers](https://developer.marvel.com/docs).

 Users may register to create a collection of heroes and save them.

-Marvel API is available at https://developer.marvel.com/docs.

 ## Made with: